2018 Conference Outline

 • Sree Ramaswamy, Partner, McKinsey Global Institute, Washington, DC (Confirmed)

-• Angela Bailey, Chief Human Capital Officer, U.S. Department of Homeland Security (Invited)
+• Angela Bailey, Chief Human Capital Officer, U.S. Department of Homeland Security (Confirmed)

 Automation, digital platforms, and other innovations are changing the fundamental nature of work.
 This panel will discuss the Human Workforce vs. Emerging Technology at the border.